 Calculation of Swedish pension if you have lived or worked in several countries

 The Swedish retirement pension is only calculated on what you have earned in Sweden.
-The guaranteed pension can be affected by both the number of years your have worked or lived in another EU/EEA country, and the pension you may receive from that country or from another country outside the EU/EEA.
+The guarantee pension can be affected by both the number of years your have worked or lived in another EU/EEA country, and the pension you may receive from that country or from another country outside the EU/EEA.

 Payment of retirement pension